yegor256/jekyll-shorts/README.md

 ```

 Here, every page in the site will get a sibling with the name
 `:year:month:day.html`, which will redirect to the page itself.
+You can use:

+  * `:year` - the year of the post
+  * `:month` - the year of the post
+  * `:day` - the year of the post
+  * `:position` - the unique position of the post in the entire list of them

+Be careful with the `:position`, since it may change when you add a new post
+somewhere in the middle of existing flow of posts.

 ## How to Contribute